abdulgig/info_threefold_now/README.md

 If you need any support please visit [our website](https://www.threefold.io) and use the chat widget in the bottom right of your screen.
 Our team will answer your questions as soon as possible.

-This wiki is hosted on: TBD
+- This wiki will be hosted on: infonow.threefold.me/io
+- The main marketplace is hosted on now.threefold.me/io

 ### to run locally (to update once new links are available)